Droopnath Ramphul State College: Environment Club

 In 2024, the club has organised a competition namely, Upcyle Challenge: Transform Trash Into Treasure where individuals or groups of students has to make eye catching and innovative objects using items that we normally would not use.
 The aim of the competition is to contribute the Eco-School Programme and make DRSC an eco-friendly school.
 The winner of that competition was Aditi Boodhoo, a student in Grade 13.

 Mathematics Club

 The Maths Club was set up by Nikhil Purlackee and Divya Taukoordoss, along with Mathematics Educators, Miss Harshita Kisto-Sadasing, Mr Subiraj Nundlall, and Miss Sushillah Soondur.

 Music Club

-On April 2022, the club has organised a talent show, to give students an opportunity to demonstrate their skills.
+In April 2022, the club has organised a talent show, to give students an opportunity to demonstrate their skills.

 At the end of the second term of 2022, the club has organised a music competition open to all students in the school, to allow them to express themselves and relief the stress of the academic life.
 Each winner had received a shield during the music day.

-Annual activities organised by the Club:
+Annual activities organised by the club: